Department of Sociology and Legal Studies and

 - Critical development and humanitarian aid

-Dr. Suzan Ilcan is Professor of Sociology in the Department of Sociology and Legal Studies at the University of Waterloo and the Balsillie School of International Affairs.
-Her work concentrates on the policies and practices devised to govern migration and shape the lives and mobilisations of migrants, with field and policy research conducted in Turkey, Namibia, Uganda, and Canada.
-Her current research projects examine migration policies, bordering practices, and humanitarian aid in the context of the displacement, precarity, and resettlement of refugees.
+I am a Professor of Sociology in the Department of Sociology and Legal Studies at the University of Waterloo and the Balsillie School of International Affairs.
+I have published in the areas of migration and mobility studies, border studies, political sociology, and critical development and humanitarian aid.
+My current research projects examine migration policies, bordering practices, and humanitarian aid in the context of the displacement, precarity, protection, and resettlement of refugees.

-Suzan Ilcan is working on two research projects funded by the Social Sciences and Humanities Research Council of Canada: The first project (2015-2019), “Humanitarian Aid, Citizenship Politics, and the Governance of Syrian Refugees in Turkey,” examines aid and emergency responses to forced migrant populations.
+I am currently working on two research projects funded by the Social Sciences and Humanities Research Council of Canada: The first project, “Humanitarian Aid, Citizenship Politics, and the Governance of Syrian Refugees in Turkey,” examines aid and emergency responses to forced migrant populations.
 It focuses on precarity of status, space, and mobility, and community-building efforts involving Syrian refugees in Turkey.
-Based on this research, she has written a book manuscript with Kim Rygiel (BSIA, Wilfrid Laurier University) and Feyzi Baban (Trent University), which is currently under review with McGill-Queen’s University Press.
+Based on this research, I have written a book manuscript (with Kim Rygiel, BSIA and Feyzi Baban, Trent University), which is forthcoming by McGill-Queen’s University Press.
+The second project examines the displacement and journeys of Syrians during the current Syrian war, the migration policies and practices shaping their mobility and temporary living conditions in nearby host states, such as Jordan, Lebanon, and Turkey, and their resettlement in Canada.
+In addition to these projects, I am currently undertaking research on Syrian refugee experiences of re/making ‘home’ for the British Academy project, Lost and Found?
+A Digital Archive of Testimonies of Migration, Displacement and Resettlement (with PI: Yasmine Shamma, and Co-I, Vicki Squire).

 Selected refereed publications

 - Baban, F., S. Ilcan, and K. Rygiel.
-2020.
-The Precarious Lives of Syrians: Living under Temporary Protection in Turkey.
-Montréal and London: McGill-Queen’s University Press.
-(Under Review)
+2021.
+The Precarious Lives of Syrians: Migration, Citizenship, and Temporary Protection in Turkey.
+Montreal and London: McGill-Queen’s University Press.
+Forthcoming

 - Ilcan, S. Ed.
 2013.
 Mobilities, Knowledge and Social Justice.
 Montreal and London: McGill-Queen’s University Press.
 519 pages.